Galileo-Galilei/kedro-mlflow/docs/source/06_interactive_use/01_notebook_use.md

 ## Reminder on mlflow's limitations with interactive use

 Data science project lifecycle are very iterative.
-Mlflow intends to track parameters changes to imporove reproducibility.
+Mlflow intends to track parameters changes to improve reproducibility.
 However, one must be conscious that being able to **execute functions outside of a end to end pipeline** puts a strong burden on the user shoulders **because he is in charge to make the code execution coherent** by running the notebooks cells in the right order.
 Any back and forth during execution to change some parameters in a previous notebook cells and then retrain a model creates an operational risk that the recorded parameter stored in mlflow is different than the real parameter used for training the model.

 To make a long story short: **forget about efficient reproducibility** when using mlflow interactively.